ounols/jekyll-blog/post-template/url-based-posting.md

 - [ ] NO colons (`:`) before lists - use complete Korean sentences
 - [ ] Numbered headers used for sequential content (## 1., ## 2., etc.)
 - [ ] Bold text used strategically for emphasis (full sentences, not fragments)
+- [ ] Blockquotes used strategically with appropriate prompt styles (NOT overused)
 - [ ] Footnotes added for sources with definitions at end of post
 - [ ] External image URLs used (not local paths yet)
 - [ ] import.sh executed BEFORE git commands